 How to get online quickly and stay the right side of the law.

 It’s never been more important for a retail business to have an online presence.
 The decline of the high street, accelerated by the COVID-19 pandemic, has seen a surge in online retail sales.
-Even though (at the time of writing) all non-essential shops are open, there’s a high likelihood that local lockdowns will return after Christmas.
 It’s therefore vital that retailers diversify their sales channels to ensure they’re able to be agile during this period of unprecedented uncertainty.

 If retailers are to get through the coming months they need to ensure they are in the best possible position to maximise both in-store and internet sales now and also once restrictions are lifted.
 To do this a retailer needs to get online, and do so quickly.
 However, it can be daunting to know where to start, particularly when it comes to what terms and policies are needed to sell online legally.
 Selling online brings with it more legal issues than selling in-store, and retailers need to make sure they stay the right side of consumer and data protection law.